idaholab/moose/docs/content/documentation/systems/Kernels/phase_field/MatReaction.md

 where $L$ (`mob_name`) is a reaction rate, $v$ is either a coupled variable (`v`) or - if not explicitly specified - the non-linear variable the kernel is operating on.

-!parameters /Kernels/MatReaction
+!syntax parameters /Kernels/MatReaction

-!inputfiles /Kernels/MatReaction
+!syntax inputs /Kernels/MatReaction

-!childobjects /Kernels/MatReaction
+!syntax children /Kernels/MatReaction